TimeFinderApp/in_app_review/in_app_review/README.md

 A Flutter plugin that lets you show a review pop up where users can leave a review for your app without needing to close your app.
 Alternatively, you can open your store listing via a deep link.

-It uses the [In-App Review](https://developer.android.com/guide/playcore/in-app-review) API on Android and the [SKStoreReviewController](https://developer.apple.com/documentation/storekit/skstorereviewcontroller) on iOS/MacOS.
+It uses the [In-App Review](https://developer.android.com/guide/playcore/in-app-review) API on Android, the [SKStoreReviewController](https://developer.apple.com/documentation/storekit/skstorereviewcontroller) on iOS/MacOS, and the [StoreContext.RequestRateAndReviewAppAsync](https://learn.microsoft.com/en-us/uwp/api/windows.services.store.storecontext.requestrateandreviewappasync) API on Windows.

 # Usage